lidongze0629/Miscellaneous/IELTS/speaking/topic/TV/main.md

 ### What effects can watching television have on children?
 Watching TV is a double-edged sword for children.
 On the positive side, educational programmes can help children expand their horizons and enrich their experiences.
 However, excessive TV viewing can lead to a sedentary lifestyle and health issues.
 Additionally, watching TV close to bedtime can influence sleep quality.
 So it's crucial to set limits and ensure a healthy balance between TV, physical activity, social interactions, and other activities like reading or creative play.

+### What happens in these popular TV genres?
+- Documentory: typically documentaries contain multiple subgenres, such as wildlife documentary and biograpies.
+The wildlife documentary usually tell the life of animals, their migration process.
+The purposes of this documentary is to let people know about the various animals in the world and educate people how to get along well with them.

+- News: Usually the News tell what happened in recent days or what will happen in near future.
+It can be some anecdotes in life, or national policies.
+Throughs the new, you can know the current focus of society.

+- Game show, typically, A match will be broadcast through a game channel.

+- Reality show: generally speaking, it refers to a TV program that hold a certain category of competition activities with the purpose of selecting the final winner from multiple contestants.
+It also has rich prizes and can obtain extensive economic benefits for the sponsor.

 ## Part-2

 ### describe